Iranian Students Association in the United States: History

 The Iranian Students Association in the United States was founded in 1952.
 The group was created with support of the Iranian embassy in the United States and the American Friends of the Middle East (AFME), which was later financially linked to the Central Intelligence Agency (CIA) in an April 1967 article in Ramparts.
 By the late-1950s, the ISAUS had approximately 1200 members.
 Starting in 1953, the Berkeley-based ISAUS group hosted an annual conference at the International House at University of California, Berkeley.

 In the early 1960s, many if the members of ISAUS joined the Confederation of Iranian Students National Union and these students were opposed to the Shah’s regime.
 The Iranian students were upset and saw the Shah as a "symbol of 25 years of torture and murder" within the country, however most of the world was still supporting the Shah during this period.
 The group was responsible for the major demonstrations against the Shah in Los Angeles.

 In 1976, the ISAUS published pamphlets with allegations of conspiracy between SAVAK (the Pahlavi Iran state–run security and intelligence agency) with the French government and U.S. government.
 The Iranian Students Association group was active during the Iranian Revolution between 1977 and 1978, holding national protests against Shah Mohammad Reza Pahlavi.
 The ISAUS published, alongside the CISNU, the Resistance quarterly newsletter from October 1977 until January 1979.

-Mohammed Roshanaei served as the national secretary of ISAUS while attending college in Washington, D.C. in the late in 1970s.
+Mohammed Roshanaei served as the national secretary of ISAUS while attending college in Washington, D.C., in the late 1970s.
 Roshanaei expressed concern during these protests about the United States news reports often referring to Iranian demonstrators and protestors of the Shah as "terrorists".